mentels/TIL/README.md

 # TIL

-> A community-driven Today I Learned initiative.

-A collection of concise write-ups on small things we learn day to day across a variety of languages and technologies.
-These are things that don't really warrant a full blog post.

-Did you learn something today?
-Please [contribute](CONTRIBUTING.md)!
+My personal *Today I Learned* inspired by [jbranchaud/til](https://github.com/jbranchaud/til)

+This a collection of small things that I learn on daily basis in the software engineering world.
+This is not only a record of my journey through tech but also a way to capture stuff that I find useful and don't want to forget.
+Finally, it's about practising writing.

 _1 TIL and counting..._